Eontec/eontec.github.io/_posts/2023-05-31-Black-Guild-V1C2.md

 "Now, it's time for business...! ”

 　I held the sword firmly in my right hand and plunged into the crowd of monsters.

+...

+TL Note: In case you haven't noticed, Regular quotes are for dialogue, while the blocks are for comments

+[Previous Chapter][{% link _posts/2023-05-31-Black-Guild-V1C1.md %}] | Next chapter